A pulled or strained calf muscle affects the muscles and tendons in the back of the lower leg.

 In general, someone with a pulled or strained calf muscle should rest to prevent further damage to the muscle.

-A doctor may recommend additional treatments and medication depending on the severity of the injury.
+A doctor may recommend additional treatments and medications depending on the severity of the injury.

-- Ice and heat therapy.
-People can use a cold compress to reduce inflammation and relieve muscle pain during the first 2 days, when they should apply a cold compress to the calf for 20 minutes up to eight times a day.
+- Ice and heat therapy: During the first 2 days, people should apply a cold compress to the calf for 20 minutes up to eight times per day.
+Doing so can help reduce inflammation and relieve muscle pain.
 After this time, hot packs can help ease muscle soreness and stiffness.

 Depending on the severity of the injury, a pulled calf muscle can take several weeks or months to heal.
 A doctor may recommend surgery to treat a severely strained or torn calf muscle.